axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-28-escape-from-freedom.markdown

 <h1>The Money Class</h1>
  <p>This was surprising as well,</p>
  <div class="_citation">
-  <p>By the <em>fifteen century</em>&hellip; the shares belonged to capitalists &hellip; and increasingly the work was done by workers who were paid wages and had no share in the enterprise.</p>
+  <p>By the 15<sup>th</sup> century</em>&hellip; the shares belonged to capitalists &hellip; and increasingly the work was done by workers who were paid wages and had no share in the enterprise.</p>
   <p id="_signature">Eric Fromm. <em>Escape from Freedom</em></p>
  </div>
  <p>This means that the Fiat thing was in full swing <em>before</em> the 15<sup>th</sup> Century.
-It had started by Kings and Queens who printed their own currency to collect taxes.</p>
+MNobodhy noticed, or perhaps they did, that it was started by Kings and Queens who printed their own currency to collect taxes.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">